Disney Port Orleans Riverside Resort Review

 Port Orleans Riverside Resort is separated into two areas of the old south, Magnolia Bend and Alligator Bayou.
-Each area has its charms, and if you’re wondering where to stay at Port Orleans Riverside Resort and which building to request, here are a few things to know.
+Each area has its charms, and if you’re wondering where to stay at this Port Orleans Resort and which building to request, here is a breakdown of each space.

 Disney port orleans riverside magnolia